hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 In general, all of these factors are involved, but this is too much for dimensional analysis to handle!
 (I explain why <a href="#sec-2-4">below</a>.)
-But it turns out that different mechanisms dominate the drag force at different speeds.
+But it turns out that different factors dominate at different speeds.
 When the sphere moves very quickly, it is banging water molecules out of the way rather than smoothly shearing.
 In this case, the mass of